-- C18 column chemistry is very popular for the separation of four or fewer NF compounds, namely NPAHD, NPAOZ, AMOZ and NPSEM. - However, C18 was unsuitable for the eight compounds due to unsatisfactory peak shape and unresolved matrix interfering peaks. - Phenyl-hexyl columns can provide improved selectivity for compounds containing aromatic functionalities. - Full chromatographic separation was achieved for all eight compounds on an Agilent ZORBAX phenyl-hexyl column, through careful optimisation of the mobile phase additives and the gradient profile
+- C18 column chemistry is very popular for the separation of four or fewer NF compounds, namely NPAHD, NPAOZ, AMOZ and NPSEM. - However, C18 was unsuitable for the eight compounds due to unsatisfactory peak shape and unresolved matrix interfering peaks. - Phenyl-hexyl columns can provide improved selectivity for compounds containing aromatic functionalities. - An Agilent ZORBAX phenyl-hexyl column was selected and full chromatographic separation was achieved for all eight compounds.
+Each analyte was successfully resolved from the other analytes and matrix interfering peaks.